HTTP Protocol

 <message-header> = Field-Name ':' Field-Value

-- general headers: that are applicable for both request and response messages.
+- general headers: apply to both request and response messages.

 General Headers